devleaks/cockpitdecks-docs/docs/Concepts/Simulator.md

 For example, Laminar X-Plane extensively uses « *datarefs* », while Microsoft Flight Simulator uses « *simvars* ».
 They both are values coming from the simulator, and they both can be used in Cockpitdecks.

+# Simulator Activity

+A Simulator activity is the occurence of an event reported by the simulator software to an external entity, Cockpitdecks in our case.

+For exemple, X-Plane can report when a command is executed.
+When a given command is executed (activated) it reports when the command started (active=True) and ended (active=False).
+Microsoft Flight Simulator can similarly send notifications when a button is pressed on the cockpit.

+These events that occur in the simulation software and a "broadcast" on demand to external entities (external to the simulation software) are called *Activities* in Cockpitdecks.
+(The word was choosedn to distinguish from synonyms like events, action, trigger, etc.)

 # Instructions

 Cockpitdecks offers the Instruction, an action that must be carried out in the simulator software, provided that the simulation software allows for « external action » to be accepted.